 Adultery in a marriage can be devastating.
 If you have discovered that your partner has been cheating on you, you may feel betrayed, powerless, or alone.
 You may choose to work things out, or you might seek a divorce.
 Either way, the situation is complicated and your decision will be a personal one.
 What are your options?
 Is the act of adultery grounds for divorce?
 How will it affect the divorce?
-To find the answers to these questions and more, we consulted the team of divorce lawyers at PKWA Law.
-With their extensive experience with clients who have gone through this difficult situation, they gave us advice on your divorce rights and options.
+To find the answers to these questions and more, we consulted the team of divorce lawyers in Singapore.
+With PKWA Law’s extensive experience with clients who have gone through this difficult situation, they gave us advice on your divorce rights and options.

 Above all, remember that you are not alone.
 There are those who will support you, help you fight for your rights, and find what’s right for you in this trying time.